WaveEngine/EvergineDocs/manual/extensions/imgui/implot.md

 ![Implot](images/ScatterPlots.png)

 ## Realtime Plots

+A **Realtime Plot** or Realtime chart is a type of chart which display information as a series with data capture in realtime.
+It is chart common to display fps (Frames per seconds) or other type of measurements in a graphic application.

 ![Implot](images/RealtimePlots.png)

 ## Stairstep Plots

+A **Stairstep plot** is a type of chart which represent digital signals that advancing discreetly by jumps or steps in an stairs.

 ![Implot](images/StairstepPlots.png)

 ## Bar Plots

-A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
+A **bar plot** or bar chart is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.

 ![Implot](images/BarPlots.png)

 ## Bar Groups

+A **bar groups** or clustered chart is similar to a bar chart but in this case the bars in the same category are drawn together.

 ![Implot](images/BarGroups.png)

 ## Bar Stacks

+A **bar stack** is based on bar plot but in this case it stacks bars on top of each other so that the height of the resulting stack shows the combined result.
+Stacked bar charts are not suited to data sets having both positive and negative values.

 ![Implot](images/BarStacks.png)

 ## Error Bars

+A **Error bar chart** is a type of chart used to visualize series of data and the distance to errors in those data.

 ![Implot](images/ErrorBars.png)

 ## Stem Plots

+A **Stem plot** is a type of chart used to compare two or more stem series in the same chart.
+It is using vertical lines to highlight the area between the stem series.

 ![Implot](images/StemPlots.png)

 ## Infinite Lines

+A **Infinite line chart** is used to show a grid and the values are represented by horizontal lines as a constant values.

 ![Implot](images/InfiniteLines.png)

 ## Pie Charts